All Products

 Document Center

 This topic describes how to use the cold data archiving feature.
-Before you archive cold data, confirm the data archive format and make sure that your cluster meets the data archiving requirements.
-For more information, see Comparison of archiving data in different formats and Supported versions.
+Before you begin, confirm the archive format and ensure that your cluster meets the requirements.
+For more information, see Comparison of archive formats and Version requirements.

-• If the cluster is of Cluster Edition, it must run one of the following database engine versions:
+• If the product edition is Cluster Edition, the kernel version must be one of the following:

-• If the cluster is of Multi-master Cluster (Database/Table) Edition, it must run PolarDB for MySQL 8.0.1.0.13 or later.
+• If the product edition is Multi-master Cluster (Limitless) Edition, the kernel version must be 8.0.1.0.13 or later.

 Archive cold data

-Regardless of the cold data archive format you use, you can query the archived data of a common table by specifying the name of the table.
+Regardless of the archive format you choose, you can query the archived data without changing the way you access the table.

 • Partitioned tables

-• Archive table partitions to an OSS foreign table: You can query the archived data only by specifying the archive table name.
-For more information, see Archive table partitions to an OSS foreign table.
+• Archive to an OSS external table: To query the archived data, you must change your access method.
+This means you must query the specified archive table.
+For more information, see Archive partitioned tables to OSS external tables.

 You can query data of partitions that use different engines by using one of the following methods: